reachjainrahul/testrepo/docs/getting-started.md

 echo '{"accessKeyId": "YOUR_AWS_ACCESS_KEY_ID", "accessKeySecret": "YOUR_AWS_ACCESS_KEY_SECRET", "roleArn": "YOUR_AWS_IAM_ROLE_ARN", "externalId": "IAM_ROLE_EXTERNAL_ID"}' | openssl base64 | tr -d '\n'
 ```

-`roleArn` and `externalId` are for role based access on AWS.
-They can be
+Note: `roleArn` and `externalId` are used for role based access on AWS, they can
-removed if the credentials are provided.
+be removed if credentials are provided.

-TODO: Update the examples with correct values.

 ```bash
 kubectl create namespace sample-ns